microsoft/nx-azure/README.md

 ## Authentication

-Curren this just supports SAS Token's in order to authenticate with Azure Storage, but other methods could be added, please feel free to open a issue/PR.
+Currently this just supports SAS Token's in order to authenticate with Azure Storage, but other methods could be added, please feel free to open a issue/PR.

 There are three ways you can pass the SAS Token to @nx-azure/storage-cache.